Kanban-Zai/kanban-zai-version-1.0/core.md

 Kanban-Zai is a graph.
 It provides transparency about teams and individuals not possible previously.

-### HOW TO PLAY!

-Iterate using the RTM method ( described at bottom of page ), documenting deviations from process along the way.
+---

-## THE RATIONAL TRUST MODEL
+# THE RATIONAL TRUST MODEL

 ### CONTEXT